-A minister walks alongside their community, offering support, deep listening, and compassion in times of joy and suffering.
+A minister journeys alongside their community offering support, deep listening, and compassion in times of joy and suffering.
 We need each other to celebrate life’s milestones and to comfort one another when dealing with loss, challenges, and death.

 Pastoral care is sacred work.
 It is about being with each other in moments of brokenness, while seeing our essential wholeness.
 It is about trusting the wisdom inside the person you are sitting with, and creating space for their insights, stories and feelings to emerge.
-So much of pastoral care is about being willing to show up, to not turn away from suffering, and to believe in the possibility of healing; not always in the body, but almost always possible in the spirit, mind or emotions.
-It is about being willing to have your heart broken open, and to know how to care for yourself so that you can continue to show up for others.
+So much of pastoral care is about being willing to show up, to not turn away from suffering, and to believe in the possibility of healing; not always in the body, but almost always possible in the spirit, mind, or emotions.
 As I provide pastoral care, I seek to be able to accept what is, and to affirm the ways that we can make small choices each day that foster resilience, love, and healing for ourselves and others.

 Pastoral care happens in many spaces in a congregation: during joys and sorrows in the service, in the receiving line after worship, making visits to the hospital or to a member who is home bound, and working with families to plan a celebration of life.
 I currently work closely with the Lay Ministry team to support the members of our congregation.
 We meet monthly to learn together, provide support, and coordinate care.
 I facilitate training for lay ministers, and love cultivating other’s capacity to do this work.
 Ultimately, I believe pastoral care is one of the most important aspects of ministry; knowing how to be there for another person when they need it most.